History of artificial life: Pre-computer

 The earliest examples of artificial life involve sophisticated automata constructed using pneumatics, mechanics, and/or hydraulics.
 The first automata were conceived during the third and second centuries BC and these were demonstrated by the theorems of Hero of Alexandria, which included sophisticated mechanical and hydraulic solutions.
 Many of his notable works were included in the book Pneumatics, which was also used for constructing machines until early modern times.
 In 1490, Leonardo da Vinci also constructed an armored knight, which is considered the first humanoid robot in Western civilization.

 Other early famous examples include al-Jazari's humanoid robots.
 This Arabic inventor once constructed a band of automata, which can be commanded to play different pieces of music.
 There is also the case of Jacques de Vaucanson's artificial duck exhibited in 1735, which had thousands of moving parts and one of the first to mimic a biological system.
 The duck could reportedly eat and digest, drink, quack, and splash in a pool.
 It was exhibited all over Europe until it fell into disrepair.

 In the late 1600s, following René Descartes' claims that animals could be understood as purely physical machines, there was increasing interest in the question of whether a machine could be designed that, like an animal, could generate offspring (a self-replicating machine).
-After the climax of the British Industrial Revolution in the early 1800s, and the publication of Charles Darwin's On The Origin of Species in 1859, various writers in the late 1800s explored the idea that it might be possible to build machines that could not only self-reproduce, but also evolve and become increasingly intelligent.

 However, it wasn't until the invention of cheap computing power that artificial life as a legitimate science began in earnest, steeped more in the theoretical and computational than the mechanical and mythological.